+This article will provide guidance on Mississippi Rules of Civil Procedure.
 Disclaimer: Due to the law’s rapidly changing nature, there will be times when the material on this site will not be current.
-It is provided for general information purposes only and is not intended as legal advice.
+It is provided for general information and is not intended as legal advice.
 It should not be considered comprehensive or exhaustive and is not a substitute for advice from your attorney.
 We make no express or implied warranty as to the material’s accuracy, reliability, completeness, timeliness, or appropriateness for a particular purpose, including applicability to your jurisdiction or circumstances.
-We assume no liability whatsoever for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
+We assume no liability for any direct, indirect, or consequential damages resulting from your reliance on this material; you do so at your own risk.
 Seek the advice of an attorney.
 Comments, corrections, or suggestions should be directed to firstname.lastname@example.org.
 The information listed below may have been amended.
 For updated process serving legislation, please visit the Mississippi State Legislature website.

 (a) Summons: Issuance.
 Upon the filing of the complaint, the clerk shall forthwith issue a summons.

 (1) At the written election of the plaintiff or the plaintiff’s attorney, the clerk shall:

 (A) Deliver the summons to the plaintiff or plaintiff’s attorney for service under subparagraphs (c)(1) or (c)(3) or (c)(4) or (c)(5) of Mississippi Rules of Civil Procedure.

 (B) Deliver the summons to the sheriff of the county in which the defendant resides or is found for service under subparagraph (c)(2) of Mississippi Rules of Civil Procedure.

 (C) Do service by publication under subparagraph (c)(4) of Mississippi Rules of Civil Procedure.